 There are different legal basis for the implementation of the CRS.
 The CRS can be implemented through bilateral tax treaties or through treaties for the exchange of tax information.
 The most common route is the establishment of multilateral automatic exchange relationships based on the CRS through a multilateral exchange instrument.
-In this connection, more than 60 jurisdictions have signed the CRS Multilateral Competent Authority Agreement (CRS MCAA) in October 2014, which operationalizes the automatic exchange of information under the CRS on the basis of the Multilateral Convention on Mutual Administrative Assistance in Tax Matters.
-In addition, the EU Council Directive 2014/107/EU on administrative cooperation in the field of taxation (the "DAC2") imposes mandatory automatic exchange of financial information in accordance with the CRS.
-The Belgian government has implemented said Directive 2017/107/EU and the CRS, by the Law of December 16, 2015 regarding the exchange of information on financial accounts by Belgian financial institutions and by the Belgian tax authorities, in connection with an automatic exchange of information exchange as from 2016 (first information exchange in 2017) towards EU Members States.
-For other non-EU Member States, the start of the information exchange depends on the aforementioned implementation dates.
+In this connection, more than 60 jurisdictions have signed the CRS Multilateral Competent Authority Agreement (CRS MCAA) in October 2014, which is a multilateral framework agreement that operationalizes the automatic exchange of financial and personal information under the CRS on the basis of the Multilateral Convention on Mutual Administrative Assistance in Tax Matters.